-When creating an educational presentation, it’s important that it’s tailored to the learner.
+When creating an Educational Institution Presentation, it’s important that it’s tailored to the learner.
 We’ve partnered everyone from North America’s top Universities to leading corporate Learning and Development teams to create adult-focused learning presentations, e-learning courses, course manuals and more.
 We’ve been lucky enough to work with some amazing partners, and our team has learned from some of the best.
-Here’s a snapshot into what make our Educational Presentations, e-learning courses, and manuals.
+Here’s a snapshot into what make our Educational Institution Presentations, e-learning courses, and manuals.

 1. Create a logical flow of information